Microsoft Azure Logo

 Microsoft Azure Logo History

 During its existence, the cloud platform has changed several names.
 She was initially known as Project Red Dog, but that was only a codename.
 The official name, introduced after the 2010 release, became much simpler: Windows Azure.
 The startup was finally renamed in 2014.
-This is how Microsoft Azure appeared in the form in which it is now known.
+This is how Microsoft Azure appeared in its current form.

-It is worth noting that the cloud changed not only names but also logos.
-They are all in line with Microsoft products’ style because the parent company cares about personal identity integrity.
+It is worth noting that the cloud changed its name and logo.
+They align with Microsoft’s style because the parent company cares about the integrity of personal identity.

 What is the Microsoft Azure?

 It is a cloud-based platform.
 It allows you to develop, interact with applications, and store information on remote servers.
 The service supports a wide variety of programming languages.
 She first appeared in 2008 as Project Red Dog.
-In 2010, the service changed its name to Windows Azure and was opened for access.
+In 2010, the service was renamed Windows Azure and made available.
 It received its current name in 2014.

 2010 – 2011